Xi Jinping: Asia

 Under Xi, China initially took a more critical stance on North Korea due to its nuclear tests.
 However, starting in 2018, the relations started to improve due to meetings between Xi and North Korean leader Kim Jong Un.
 Xi has initially improved relationships with South Korea, and the two countries signed a free-trade agreement in December 2015.
-Starting in 2017, China's relationship with South Korea soured over the Terminal High Altitude Area Defence (THAAD), a missile defense system, purchase of the latter, but improved after South Korea halted purchase of the THAAD.
+Starting in 2017, China's relationship with South Korea soured over the Terminal High Altitude Area Defence (THAAD), a missile defense system, deployment of the latter, but improved after South Korea halted further deployments on the THAAD.
 China–Japan relations have initially soured under Xi's administration; the most thorny issue between the two countries remains the dispute over the Senkaku Islands, which China calls Diaoyu.
-However, the relations later started to improve, with Xi being invited to visit in 2020, though the trip was later canceled due to the COVID-19 pandemic.
+However, the relations later started to improve, though deteriorated in 2025 after comments made by Prime Minister Sanae Takaichi regarding a potential defense of Taiwan.

 Since Xi came to power, China has been rapidly building and militarizing islands in the South China Sea, a decision Study Times of the Central Party School said was personally taken by Xi.
-Relations between China and India had ups and downs under Xi, later deteriorating due to various factors.
+Relations between China and India had ups and downs under Xi.
 The two countries had a standoff in Depsang in 2013, and again had a standoff over a Chinese construction of a road in Doklam, a territory both claimed by Bhutan, India's ally, and China, in 2017.
 The most serious crisis in the relationship came when the two countries had a deadly clash in 2020 at the Line of Actual Control, leaving some soldiers dead.
+The relationship later improved starting from 2024.
 While China has historically been wary of getting closer to the Middle East countries, Xi has changed this approach, getting closer to both Iran and Saudi Arabia.